 Should I Get a GetGo Card?

-GetGo is CEB’s newest rewards program for frequent fliers where you can earn GetGo points when flying Cebu Pacific.
+GetGo is CEB’s rewards program for frequent fliers where you can earn GetGo points when flying Cebu Pacific.
 Through the points you can also earn free flights.

 Those who were already signed up for CEB Club become automatic GetGo Members.
 Non-CEB Club members can become GetGo members by paying the initial membership fee of P150.